raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 There are three places it returns.
 The first two don't return anything, they don't matter.
 But the third is `fn.apply(this, args)`.
 This is a tail-call, because it invokes another function and returns its result.
 This is interesting, because after sorting out what to supply as arguments (`this`, `args`), JavaScript can throw away everything in its current stack frame.
 It isn't going to do any more work, so it can throw its existing stack frame away.

 And in fact, it does exactly that: It throws the stack frame away, and does not consume extra memory when making a `maybe`-wrapped call.
+This is a very important characteristic of JavaScript: **If a function makes a call in tail position, JavaScript optimizes away the function call overhead and stack space.**

-That being said, one wrapping is not a big deal.
-But consider this:
+That is excellent, but one wrapping is not a big deal.
+When would we really care?
+Consider this implementation of `length`:

 {% highlight javascript %}
 const length = ([first, ...rest]) =>